Space elevator

 A space elevator is conceived as a cable fixed to the equator and reaching into space.
 A counterweight at the upper end keeps the center of mass well above geostationary orbit level.
 This produces enough upward centrifugal force from Earth's rotation to fully counter the downward gravity, keeping the cable upright and taut.
 Climbers carry cargo up and down the cable.

 A space elevator in motion, rotating with Earth, viewed from above the North Pole.
 A free-flying satellite (green dot) is shown in geostationary orbit slightly behind the cable.

 A space elevator, also referred to as a space bridge, star ladder, and orbital lift, is a proposed type of planet-to-space transportation system, often depicted in science fiction.
 The main component would be a cable (also called a tether) anchored to the surface and extending into space.
 An Earth-based space elevator would consist of a cable with one end attached to the surface near the equator and the other end attached to a counterweight in space beyond geostationary orbit (35,786 km altitude).
-The competing forces of gravity, which is stronger at the lower end, and the upward centrifugal pseudo-force (it is actually the inertia of the counterweight that creates the tension on the space side), which is stronger at the upper end, would result in the cable being held up, under tension, and stationary over a single position on Earth.
+The competing forces of gravity, which is stronger at the lower end, and the upward centrifugal force due to the Earth's rotation (i.e., the inertia of the counterweight that creates a tension on the space side), which is stronger at the upper end, would result in the cable being held up, under tension, and stationary over a single position on Earth.
 With the tether deployed, climbers (crawlers) could repeatedly climb up and down the tether by mechanical means, releasing their cargo to and from orbit.
 The design would permit vehicles to travel directly between a planetary surface, such as the Earth's, and orbit, without the use of large rockets.

 History

 Early concept

 The idea of the space elevator appears to have developed independently in different times and places.
 The earliest models originated with two Russian scientists in the late nineteenth century.
-In his 1895 collection Dreams of Earth and Sky, Konstantin Tsiolkovsky envisioned a massive sky ladder to reach the stars as a way to overcome gravity.
+In his 1895 collection Dreams of Earth and Sky, Konstantin Tsiolkovsky envisioned a massive sky ladder to reach the stars as a way to overcome gravity, although Tsiolkovsky's concept was a tower, supported by the ground in compression, rather than the more recent space elevator concept, which is suspended from above in the form of a strong cable held in tension.

 Decades later, in 1960, Yuri Artsutanov independently developed the concept of a "Cosmic Railway", a space elevator tethered from an orbiting satellite to an anchor on the equator, aiming to provide a safer and more efficient alternative to rockets.
-In 1966, John O. Isaacs and his colleagues introduced the concept of the 'Sky-Hook', proposing a satellite in geostationary orbit with a cable extending to Earth.
+In 1966, engineer and oceanographer John D. Isaacs and his colleagues developed the concept of the "Sky-Hook", proposing a satellite in geostationary orbit with a cable extending to Earth.